Secret #5 Surprising Procrastination

 Nothing gets me to tackle nagging home projects like scheduling a party or overnight guests.

-Create a block of time on the calendar for high priority projects, so you don’t over schedule yourself.
+Create a block of time on the calendar for high priority projects.

 Have a low-gear list